Second Sunday After the Epiphany | John 1:43-51

 There is so much in our lives that should astound us, so much that should settle or shake our faith.
 We are amazed when we stumble upon the things we did not see but that were there all along.

-A kind word from someone when we did not know we were seen.
+Hearing a kind word when we did not know we were seen.
 Disregard from people we love.
 Love from someone we had not noticed.
 The laughter of children, the love of dogs, and the toleration of cats.
-The ability of human beings to get out of bed when the day before has taken everything.
+The ability of human beings to get out of bed when the day before has taken everything from them.
 Sunlight.
 Starlight.
 The vivid elasticity of memory.
 The power of dreams.
 A changing heart.
 The brevity of our years.

 We should stop to look, stop to be seen.
 Breathe the air, watch the light, look for what is in plain sight that we have not noticed.
 Hurrying is not the best use of our time.
 Being busy is not the same as being alive.
 Talking about God is not the same as being touched by God.

 Nathanael professed faith in Jesus as soon as they met.
 It was not because of what Nathanael saw in Jesus.
-It was because he understood that Jesus had seen something in him.
+It was because of what Jesus had seen in him.

 We are surrounded by people, captured on cameras, pulled into roles that fill the minutes of every day, and still we often feel that we are unseen, unknown, strangers to one another, moving so very alone and invisible through crowds of people like ourselves.
 We realize that the people who do not see us are themselves also unseen, that each of them is as surrounded and as alone as we.
 And we do not see them, because we are lost in our own solitary way through the crowd.
 We tell ourselves that we value our anonymity, that it is safe.